josdoaitran/auto-healing-appium-helenium/README.md

-# Auto-Healing Appium-Selenium Test Framework
+# Auto-Healing Appium-Selenium (Helenium) Test Framework

-A Java test automation framework that combines Appium and Selenium with TestNG for mobile and web testing, featuring auto-healing capabilities.
+A Java test automation framework that combines Appium and Selenium with TestNG for mobile and web testing, featuring advanced auto-healing capabilities.

 ## Prerequisites